BugE

 The BugE is a one-passenger, three-wheeled battery electric vehicle designed by Mark Murphy of Blue Sky Design in 2007.
 It can reach up to 40 mph in standard form, and can run for 30 miles on a full charge.
 The BugE is licensed as a motorcycle and can run on all major streets in the United States of America.
-A fully completed BugE vehicle is as of May 2015 is listed at $5,732.30 USD.
+A fully completed BugE vehicle is as of May 2015 is listed at US$5,732.30.

 Origin

-The BugE is a motorcycle like vehicle that is created by Blue Sky Design LLC.
-Blue Sky had designed a previous vehicle called the Gizmo.
+Prior to the BugE, its designer, Blue Sky had created and sold a vehicle called the Gizmo.
 The Gizmo was a more costly vehicle, with over 17 major components.
 The 2005 models of the Gizmo were priced at $12,000.

 Through a series of collaborations of many small business mainly based in the Pacific Northwest, the idea for a smaller and more cost effective vehicle was designed.
 The man credited with the main concept design of an “almost-fully-faired three-wheeler” is named Mark Murphy, of Creswell, Oregon, who is also the owner of Blue Sky Design LLC.
 Murphy is known for being a “designer on concept projects for companies such as GM, Chrysler and BMW.”
 “His design criteria [for the BugE] was for ‘a simple, low cost personal mobility vehicle."
-On February 5, 2007 the BugE had its first run.
+On February 5, 2007, the BugE had its first run.
 It drove out of a garage and down a flat suburb street.
 The run was captured and put on YouTube by one of the creators.
 Not even a month later the BugE was certified as a street legal motorcycle.